tetratelabs/istio-distro.io/content/overview/_index.en.md

 - GetIstio connects to the kubernetes cluster pointed to by the default kubernetes config file.
 If KUBECONFIG environment variable is set, then takes precedence.
-- Config validation is done against two targets: cluster current config that might include multiple istio configuration constructs in addition GetIstio validates the manifest yaml files (that are not applied yet to the cluster)
+- Config validation is done against two targets: cluster current config that might include multiple Istio configuration constructs in addition GetIstio validates the manifest yaml files (that are not applied yet to the cluster)
 - Creation of CA cert for Istio assumes the provider set up to issue intermediary CA cert is already done.
 This is optional and the default is self signed cert by Istio for workload certificates